davidgatti/What-Is-My-IP/README.md

-# WiMi: What Is My IP?
+# WiMi: What Is My IP

 WiMi is a simple solution that allows you to constantly stay up to date with your ever-changing public IP.
 We all would like to have our own small server using a Raspberry Pi, but the problem is that our ISPs don’t allow us to have a fixed IP; or if they do, such an option is just too expensive for our hobby projects.